Sieradz dialect

-The Sieradz dialect (gwara sieradzka) belongs to the Lesser Poland dialect group and is located in the part of Poland.
+The Sieradz dialect (gwara sieradzka) belongs to the Lesser Poland dialect group and is spoken in Sieradz Land, Poland.
 It borders the Łęczyca dialect to the north, the Krakow dialect to the south, the Łęczyca dialect to the east, the Central Greater Polish dialect to the northeast, and the Eastern Greater Polish dialect to the farn northeast.
 The classification of the Łęczyca and Sieradz subdialects is often debated; some classify them as Lesser Polish, whereas others classify them as belonging to Greater Polish. Łęczyca and Sieradz have even been considered as one group due to the large number of similarities.
 This unclear categorization is the result of the land being placed under control of various administrative territories throughout history, resulting in a transitional dialect between Greater Polish, Lesser Polish, and Masovian.
 Furthermore, many dialectal traits of the region are fading, and Standard Polish is becoming more prevalent.

 Phonology

 Tautosyllabic -aj often shifts to -ej, and tautosyllabic -ił/-ył can shift to -uł.